Missouri Sex Offenders

 Missouri Sex Offender List

-Failure of Missouri sex offenders to register or update their information is a federal offense.
-If you are convicted of a new violent crime as an unregistered sex offender, up to thirty years can be added to your sentence.
+Failure of MO sex offenders to register or update their information is a federal offense.
+If you are convicted of a new violent crime as an unregistered sexual offender, up to thirty years can be added to your sentence.
 You need a skilled criminal defense attorney to navigate the system.

 How Do You Look up Sex Offenders?